 We often postpone certain tasks because we believe that it’s too hard, that it takes too much time, that we don’t know how to do it, that it wouldn’t make a big difference anyway, etc.

 We can create some small wins first.
 And some confidence.
 And move on from there more easily.

-Starting and finishing a decluttering project – no matter how small it is – is a first win – and an important step of our journey into a clutterfree life.
+Starting and finishing an decluttering & organising project – no matter how small it is – is a first win – and an important step of our journey into a simply organised life.